 Make time to do things that make you happy & that make you feel good.

 From the smallest things like painting your nails, to bigger things like travelling the world.
 MAKE IT HAPPEN.
 MAKE TIME FOR IT.
 Even if right now your not in the right place in your life, you will be one day.
 Life is too short, you have no idea what’s going to happen tomorrow so do what makes you happy right now & live for today.
 Of course, make plans (we need goals).
 If it makes you happy do it!
 We spend far too much time doing things we don’t enjoy which can make us feel terribly unhappy.
 Life is about enjoyment, fun & taking risks.
 DO IT.

 Surround yourself with positive people.

 This is something I found the hardest.
 When you’re attached to people, or in relationships with people you know aren’t good for you, it can be SO hard to let them go.
 Whoever it is!
 It’s important to recognise when someone isn’t good for you and when they don’t have the best intentions for you.
 See it, see them and put a stop to it.
 If someone is in your life who you don’t trust, who you know isn’t good for you, you know they are secretly wishing you to fail, please don’t feel guilty in letting them go.
 You don’t need to explain yourself and you don’t need a dramatic exit.
-It’s Simple Surround yourself with people who make you feel good.
+Unfollow, delete, block and move on.
+Simple.
+Surround yourself with people who make you feel good.
 Who uplift you, inspire you and make you want to be a better person for you.
 Keep your circle tight but keep it filled with positivity, trust and most importantly love.